ncsa/Nightingale_real/docs/source/user_guide/groups_accounts.rst

 Get Added to a Project Group (for Non-PIs)
 ---------------------------------------------

-The following steps are how to request to be added to an existing Nightingale project group.
+Follow these steps to join an existing Nightingale project group.
 If you're not associated with an existing group on the system, follow the :ref:`set-up-project` steps.

 #.
 Create an NCSA identity.